James Palmer (politician, born 1969): Administration

 When running for Mayor, Palmer estimated the running costs of CAPCA would be £850,000 but by November 2018, costs had spiralled to £7.6 million in 2018, including £5.6 million on staff salaries.
 Palmer admitted he underestimated the cost of running the new combined authority and said his original predictions "were never going to be realistic".
 After the increase in costs was announced, Palmer sacked the chief finance officer of CAPCA.

 In July 2020, Conservative Minister of State Simon Clarke wrote to the Mayor criticising him on a number of issues "…which suggest that the delivery capacity of the combined authority requires improvement."
 He was particularly concerned about "…disagreements between CAPCA and the Greater Cambridge Partnership…" which he feared might hinder delivery of projects.
 He also stated in the letter that "…a number of historical problems had been identified...", including the appointment of Tom Hunt as his chief of staff.
 Palmer blamed civil servants for the criticism.

 Second mayoral election

 Palmer stood as the incumbent in the 2021 Cambridgeshire and Peterborough mayoral election, held on 6 May of that year.
 Standing against Labour's Nik Johnson and Liberal Democrat Aidan Van de Weyer, he secured 40.5% of the first-round votes.
 With no candidate reaching the 50% threshold a second round was held between Palmer and Johnson.
 A large majority of supplementary votes went to the Labour candidate and the final count saw Palmer receive 48.7% of the total, with Johnson winning on 51.3%.

 Following his defeat, Palmer announced that he would be retiring from politics.

 Personal life

-His cousin is the Burnley FC and England international goalkeeper Nick Pope.
+His cousin is the Newcastle United and England international goalkeeper Nick Pope.